eternalminerals/failed-experiments/README.md

 # Never trust anyone with conflicting interests, desires, wishes, dreams, ideas, methods, principles and/or standards of education, health and beauty

-###### The most effective and least expensive method of discovering new cures and treatments to diseases is to isolate and infect a Chinese boy on purpose, then gangstalk him while forcing him to look at WMAF
+###### The most effective and least expensive method of discovering new cures and treatments to diseases is to isolate and infect and/or market toxic chemicals to an immigrant Chinese-American boy on purpose, then gangstalk him while forcing him to look at WMAF

 ## MitoVitan dipped 5-ASA suppository as a cure to isotretinoin-induced colitis
 Background: